 No, this image is very often raised by the pesticide industry to frighten farmers and citizens.
 The fact that a future biodiversity-compatible agriculture can do without synthetic pesticides does not mean that it should not take advantage of the incredible amount of scientific knowledge and technological innovations that are available today.

 As the International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD) report already stated in 2008, the decisive factor in combating hunger globally is not the maximisation of productivity, but the availability of food and its means of production locally.
-The best guarantees for this are smallholder structures with their ecological and social benefits.
+The best guarantees for this are smallholder structures with their ecological and social benefits (PDF document).

 Recent technological developments, such as the switch from heavy machines to light, energy-autonomous, self-driving agricultural robots, are promising.
 Such technological advances could, for example, enable mechanical weed monitoring to ensure a controlled balance between crops and other plants, thus maintaining an ecological diversity of beneficial insects to contain pests within the crop.